Twilight Grower Education Workshop Series

-For Food Day 2012, we showed Ingredients (http://www.ingredientsfilm.com/the_story.php) at events in New Bedford and Plimouth Plantation.
+We have previously showed Ingredients (http://www.ingredientsfilm.com/the_story.php) at events in New Bedford and Plimouth Plantation.
 The documentary focuses on the connection between health and the local food movement.

 Are you interested in co-hosting a film screening with SEMAP?
 Contact us at email@example.com.

 How do we define “local” and “sustainable”?
 What is a foodshed?
 How does growing and purchasing locally-produced food impact my local economy?
 How can I help my family eat more seasonally?

 SEMAP’s Local Food 101 presentations aim to answer these questions and more.
 Contact us if you are interested in leading or hosting a Local Food 101 in your community.